 What does this mean?

-The new laws mean that since businesses can no longer ask you about your salary history in an interview, how much you make right now or have made in the past will not affect how much you’ll be paid in the future, and your salary or hourly wage has a higher chance of being on par with other employees in the same role as you.
+The new laws mean that since businesses can no longer ask you about your salary history in an interview.
+How much you earned in the past will not affect how much they pay you.
+Your wages have a higher chance of being similar to other employees in the same role as you.

 Nevada’s Marijuana Drug Testing Rule

 Nevada is the first state to ban businesses from refusing to hire most job applicants for testing positive for marijuana in drug screening tests, thanks to Assembly Bill 132.
 The law, which also went into effect on Jan.
-1, 2020, does not include lines of work such as drivers, EMTs, firefighters, or anyone who could potentially put others at risk through their use of the legal drug.
+1, 2020, does not include lines of work like:

 What does this mean?

-Since both medical and recreational marijuana is legal in the state of Nevada, the law joins a list of discrimination laws aimed at preventing employers from refusing to hire someone for partaking in legal activities.
+Since Nevada legalized both medical and recreational marijuana, the law joins a list of discrimination laws aimed at preventing employers from refusing to hire someone for partaking in legal activities.

 Paid Leave Additions and Updates